nondescryptid/opendoc-state-court-judgments/2019_SGMC_21/report.md

 32     I was not persuaded by this submission.
 The meaning of “assembly” under s 2 of the POA (reproduced at \[25\], above) includes any gathering or meeting for which the purpose, _or one of the purposes_, is to publicise a cause.
 The gathering or meeting may take various forms, and may comprise a “lecture, talk, address, debate or discussion”.
 It is not a requirement that the meeting or gathering seeks to promote or rally support for a particular cause; it is sufficient if the meeting or gathering _publicises_ the cause (in the sense of making it widely known).

 33     The word “cause” is not defined in the POA.
-In the Oxford English Dictionary, a “cause” is defined to mean, among other things, “a principle, aim or movement to which one is committed and which one is prepared to defend or advocate”.[\[note: 7\]](#Ftn_7) In the present case, the “cause” was apparent from the title of the Event, “Civil Disobedience and Social Movements”.
+In the Oxford English Dictionary, a “cause” is defined to mean, among other things, “a principle, aim or movement to which one is committed and which one is prepared to defend or advocate”.[^7] In the present case, the “cause” was apparent from the title of the Event, “Civil Disobedience and Social Movements”.
 It was also evident from the content of the talks at the Event.
 For example, the defendant, when he spoke at the Event, did seek to publicise the cause of civil disobedience.
 The following is an extract of what he said:

 So it seems like the Singapore approach is to have a picnic.
 Right, if you look at how successful Pink Dot is, right, everyone is happy to go to Pink Dot, wear pink, and party, and you know, eat pink muffins and pink cakes, you know, pink as a show of solidarity.

 I mean I think it is a great movement, and I say this not to criticize Pink Dot, but _it seems like in Singapore there are certain ways in which we do our activism, and we don’t seem to like this very confrontational civil disobedience types of actions.
 So how do we how do we get there, I think this is the billion-dollar question_.
 Step by step, do we do we wait for many pink dots to happen and then slowly we transition there, or _do we need to have a bunch of individuals come together and really hammer on in the civil disobedience so that we open space_ in the same way that um, people like Seelan, Dr Chee Soon Juan and all that, did 10 years.
-This is something for us to think about. [\[note: 8\]](#Ftn_8)
+This is something for us to think about. [^8]

 \[ _Emphasis_ added\]